-- Publicly accessible common areas shall provide seating and ornamental trash and recycling bins. - Where planter walls are provided, seating elements shall be integrated into the planter wall itself. - 2.
-Seating shall be provided at each block within 30' of an intersection or mid-block crossing.
+- 1. Publicly accessible common areas shall provide seating and ornamental trash and recycling bins. - i.
+Where planter walls are provided, seating elements shall be integrated into the planter wall itself. - Seating shall be provided at each block within 30' of an intersection or mid-block crossing.

-- 3. Seating shall be provided along pedestrian pathways and trails at regular intervals not to exceed 150'.

-- Seating shall be arranged in ways that either face the trail/pathway or face each other to accommodate different uses.
+- i.
+Seating shall be arranged in ways that either face the trail/pathway or face each other to accommodate different uses.

 - ii.
 Seating shall not be placed to face towards any parking area.

-- iii.
-Seating must be integrated within the landscape by being set outside of designated walking paths, and paired with artwork and a minimum of one (1) of the following accessories
+- Seating must be integrated within the landscape by being set outside of designated walking paths, and paired with artwork and a minimum of one (1) of the following accessories:

 - Trash or recycling bins

 - Shading devices

 - Shade tree

 - Artwork

 - Lighting fixture

-- 4. Light fixtures and other street furniture elements should be made of durable high-quality material such as painted fabricated steel, painted cast iron, painted cast aluminum, and cast concrete. - Steel fixtures must be galvanized in order to protect against rust and weathering. - ii.
-Paint over the galvanizing ("duplex" system) is allowed, but must include a UV-protectant clear coat. - iii.
+- 4. Light fixtures and other street furniture elements should be made of durable high-quality material such as painted fabricated steel, painted cast iron, painted cast aluminum, and cast concrete. - i.
+Steel fixtures must be galvanized in order to protect against rust and weathering. - Paint over the galvanizing ("duplex" system) is allowed, but must include a UV-protectant clear coat. - iii.
 Seating can incorporate wood elements. - 5.
 Bike racks/lockers - Bicycle racks shall be made of stainless steel, cast ductile pipe, or hot-dip galvanized steel pipe. - ii.
 Bicycle racks shall be mounted to concrete surfaces or subsurfaces. - iii.
 Bicycle racks shall not require lifting of the bicycle in order to secure. - iv.
 Bicycle racks shall fall under one of the following styles: Inverted-U shape, horseshoe, and loop.
 Lockers are also acceptable. - v.
 Custom-designed art rack styles are also encouraged, provided they meet the above functional and material requirements.